henrydangcsp/vuln_node_express/README.md

 # Vulnerable Node Express

-This is a vulnerable Node Express service meant to be used as a target for security testing tools.
+This is a vulnerable Node Express service meant to be used as a target for security testing tool.
 All code in this repository is for testing purposes only.

 ## Build and Run